 Step 1: Segment your Client Base

 First, outline the different customer segments.
 From large organizations to medium-sized companies and small clients.
 Examine the typical use case and business needs for each segment.
-Then determine what activities each segment is expected to perform each period with your software in order to derive sufficient value from your solution.
+Then determine what activities each segment is expected to perform each period with your software to derive sufficient value from your solution.
 In other words, take the time to make a list of things you’re expecting each customer to do each period for them to derive value on an ongoing basis.
 The list may include the services they should be taking advantage of, the number of specific transactions they are expected to perform in your software, or certain features and functions expected to be used in a specific period.
 Note that the list should include client activities expected during the adoption phase, not the onboarding phase.

 Step 2: Define premium customer success service packages